A CLOSER LOOK: What is and isn’t sales tax-exempt during tax-free weekend

 FAYETTEVILLE, Ark.
-(KFTA) — Tax-free weekend brings waves of excitement to local residents looking for needed spending relief, but “tax-free” only applies to certain items.
+(KNWA) — Tax-free weekend brings waves of excitement to local residents looking for needed spending relief, but “tax-free” only applies to certain items.

 Tax-free savings begin at 12:01 a.m. this Saturday and last until 11:59 p.m.
 Sunday, according to Jessica Dupras, Offers.com shopping and savings expert.